tobento-ch/service-menu/README.md

 // The item tag.
 $item->itemTag()->class('bar');

-// link items implements the Taggable interface, meaning it has a own tag.
+// The tag: link items have for instance its own tag.
 The a tag.
 $item->tag()->class('foo');

 // The parent tag is not yet available.